HectorHJDH/Professional_README-Generator/README.md

-  # Title
+# PRO-README Generator

 ## Description

-  README generator using fs and inquirer
+This week 9 objective is to create in javascript a README.md generator using fs and inquirer packages.

-  ## Table of Contents

-  NONE
+Pro-README Generator walkthrough video:

 ## Installation

-  Just download the code or clone it to your local folder and type node index.js to start the generation
+N/A

 ## Usage

-  Its better than creating a README from zero because it already has the titles for you to only write the descriptions for each
+Just download the code or clone it to your local folder and type node index.js into your terminal in the index.js route to start the generation of the README.
+Prompts in the console will appear and you will be able to fill your README in the console.

+## Credits
+N/A

 ## License
-    undefined

-  ## Contributing

-  HectorHJDH

-  ## Tests

-  Hector HJDH

-  ## Questions

-  hectorjosue78@gmail.com
+N/A